 - Organizations must provide adequate supervision for participants under the age of 18.

-- All volunteers must sign a waiver prior to participate, and a parent/guardian must sign for anyone in their care who is under the age of 18.
+- All volunteers must sign a waiver prior to participating, and a parent/guardian must sign for anyone in their care who is under the age of 18.

 - Volunteer groups are prohibited from modifying field conditions, entering into facilities or buildings, moving equipment or creating situations that may be hazardous without prior authorization from the Parks & Recreation Department.